Fire and Life Safety Education

 Having a working smoke alarm in your home cuts your chances of dying from a fire nearly in half.
 What else can be done to increase your chances of surviving a fire in your home?
 Develop and practice a home fire escape plan.
 Practice your escape plan, with all family members, at least four times a year.

-To request a smoke detector, please contact the Community Services Unit at 703.746.5260 or click on the Smoke Dector Request Form.
+To request a smoke detector, please contact Shawn Gore with the Community Services Unit at 703.746.5269 or click on the Smoke Detector Request Form.